JeremiMontornes/JeremiMontornes/README.md

 I’m @JeremiMontornes.
-This is my applied research project (mostly in R)
+This is my applied research projects (mostly in R)